-• Bean bags
+Bean bags

-• Hoops
+Hoops

-• Rope or balance beam
+Rope or balance beam

-• Cones
+Cones

-• Floor markers
+Floor markers

-Movement Skill Activity Welcome and Introductions Warm-Up: Start by singing "Head and Shoulders, Knees and Toes".
+Movement Skill Activity Welcome and Introductions BODY AWARENESS Warm-Up: Start by singing "Head and Shoulders, Knees and Toes".
 Have young athletes and caregivers do stretches such as touch the toes, touch the ceiling, wiggle arms and legs, and move neck and ankles.
-BODY AWARENESS BODY AWARENESS Sport Song: Sing to the tune of "The Wheels on the motions the athletes have done spontaneously.
-Encourag replicate those motions in the song.
-BODY CONCEPTS/SPATIAL CONCEPTS AND FITNESS I Spy with My Little Eye: Spread coloured floor mathematic bean bags all over the floor.
-Ask an athlete to call out the national strength of the object by walking, run ing, or crawling.
-The game progresses as you name an item one races to find it.
-Alternatively, name a colour instead of STRENGTH/ Inchworm Wiggle: Demonstrate moving like an inchworm by SPATIAL CONCEPTS/ bending over with your hands and feet on the floor, walking hands EFFORT CONCEPTS forward, and then walking feet up to hands.
+BODY AWARENESS Sport Song: Sing to the tune of "The Wheels on the Bus" using motions the athletes have done spontaneously.
+Encourage them to replicate those motions in the song.
+BODY CONCEPTS/SPATIAL CONCEPTS AND FITNESS I Spy with My Little Eye: Spread coloured floor markers and bean bags all over the floor.
+Ask an athlete to call out the name of an object.
+Everyone then races to the object by walking, running, scooting, or crawling.
+The game progresses as you name an item and everyone races to find it.
+Alternatively, name a colour instead of an item.
+STRENGTH/ SPATIAL CONCEPTS/ EFFORT CONCEPTS Inchworm Wiggle: Demonstrate moving like an inchworm by bending over with your hands and feet on the floor, walking hands forward, and then walking feet up to hands.
 Then have everyone do the same.
 STRENGTH/FITNESS Bunny Hop: Have everyone hop like a bunny by bending forward so that hands and feet are on the ground.
 Hop by moving the hands forward and then hopping the feet up to the hands.
-STRENGTH/FITNESS Bridges or Tunnels: (For physically able young athletes).
-SPATIAL CONCEPTS TUNNELS: One athlete forms a tunnel by touching the ground with feet and hands or by getting down on hands and knees.
+STRENGTH/FITNESS SPATIAL CONCEPTS Bridges or Tunnels: (For physically able young athletes).
+TUNNELS: One athlete forms a tunnel by touching the ground with feet and hands or by getting down on hands and knees.
 Another crawls, scoots, walks, or runs through the tunnel.
-STRENGTH/FITNESS BRIDGES: One athlete forms a bridge by sitting with feet and hands flat SPATIAL CONCEPTS on the ground and pushing his bottom up into the air.
+STRENGTH/FITNESS SPATIAL CONCEPTS BRIDGES: One athlete forms a bridge by sitting with feet and hands flat on the ground and pushing his bottom up into the air.
 Another crawls, scoots, walks, or runs under the bridge.
 This action can be accommodated by placing feet or hands on the wall or an object and having the other athletes go under.
 Use your volunteers to make tunnels.